HEALTH OFFICIALS IN HAMILTON, MADISON COUNTY ADVISE OF POSSIBLE BACTERIAL CONTAMINATION IN THE WITHLACOOCHEE RIVER

 Elevated indicators of fecal bacteria

-Jasper, FL – The Florida Department of Health in Hamilton and Madison counties today issued a joint health advisory to residents and visitors near the Withlacoochee River in North Florida.
+Jasper, FL – The Florida Department of Health in Hamilton and Madison counties today issued a joint health alert to residents and visitors near the Withlacoochee River in North Florida.

 Water contaminated with elevated fecal bacteria presents several health risks to humans.
 Microbes normally found with fecal bacteria could cause gastrointestinal issues and other conditions.